-The admissions process for the 2017-2018 school year begins in September.
+The admissions process for the 2020-2021 school year begins in September.
 The Academy of the Holy Names offers an online admissions application and registration process.

 The exam is one of several components used to determine admission status, placement, and scholarship awards.
 It consists of a writing sample as well as standardized, multiple-choice questions with sections in verbal and mathematical areas.
 Each section is timed according to its length.

 Students should arrive for the exam by 8:15 a.m.
 The exam will end at approximately 12:30 p.m.; students should be picked up at this time.
 The school will provide snacks and drinks and students will have a restroom break mid-morning.
 Students will not need to bring a calculator or pencil; all necessary materials are provided.

-The decision announcements for the Class of 2022 are scheduled to be e-mailed mid-February.
-Decisions will be made on a rolling basis in spring 2018 for transfer students applying to enter grade 10 or higher.
+The decision announcements for the Class of 2024 are scheduled to be e-mailed mid-February.
+Decisions will be made on a rolling basis in spring 2020 for transfer students applying to enter grade 10 or higher.

 Applicants who meet AHN’s admissions criteria may sometimes be placed on a wait list in February if the number of qualified applicants exceeds the capacity of the incoming 9th-grade class.
-Applicants on that wait list will hear from the school no later than June; those who cannot be accommodated may subsequently re-apply for admission as a transfer student.
+Applicants on that wait list will hear from the school no later than June; those who cannot be accommodated may subsequently reapply for admission as a transfer student.
 There are no other wait lists, such as a wait list for applications.